Wuttke-Lab/ERalpha_Steiner2025/README.md

 python -m ipykernel install --user --name pymc_env_hunter_steiner_2026 jupyter notebook
 ```
+The jupyter notebook can be run end-to-end to remake all figures present in the manuscript.
+User data can be substituted in, provided it follows the same format as `dat/df_tracks.csv`.
+Each field-of-view will take approximately 1 minute to fit on a personal computer.

 <br>
 Navigate to the notebook path in the Jupyter hub window.
 Change the working path to the repository install location <br>